 When This Medicine Should Not Be Used

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to oxycodone or other narcotic medicine, or if you have a stomach or bowel blockage.
+Do not use it if you had an allergic reaction to lisinopril or another ACE inhibitor, or if you are pregnant.

 Warnings While Using This Medicine

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, or heart or blood vessel disease.

 - This medicine may cause the following problems:

 - Angioedema (severe swelling)

 - This medicine could lower your blood pressure too much, especially when you first use it or if you are dehydrated.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - Do not stop using this medicine without asking your doctor, even if you feel well.
 This medicine will not cure your high blood pressure, but it will help keep it in a normal range.
 You may have to take blood pressure medicine for the rest of your life.